Core Idea

 Why This Matters

-Many architectural disasters stem not from choosing the wrong pattern, but from failing to ask “what are we assuming must be true for this to work?”
-A risk assessment framework makes assumptions explicit and testable.
-It reveals hidden dependencies, untested assumptions, and optimistic projections, allowing teams to either strengthen weak foundations or choose alternative approaches with more favorable risk profiles.
-In essence, it transforms architecture from an act of faith into an informed bet with known odds.
+Many architectural disasters stem not from choosing the wrong pattern, but from failing to ask “what must be true for this to work?”
+A risk assessment framework makes assumptions explicit and testable—revealing hidden dependencies, untested assumptions, and optimistic projections.
+Teams can then either strengthen weak foundations or choose alternative approaches with more favorable risk profiles.
+It transforms architecture from an act of faith into an informed bet with known odds.

 Sources